TV Shizuoka: History

 On February 25, 1926, Kenjiro Takayanagi of Hamamatsu Technical School in Shizuoka Prefecture successfully displayed the text "(イ)" on a television screen.
 It was one of the world's earliest television experiments, and Shizuoka Prefecture became the birthplace of Japanese television.
 On October 16, 1961, Sankei Shimbun and Fuji TV jointly submitted an application to the Tokai Radio Control Bureau for the establishment of "TV Shizuoka Co., Ltd." (株式会社テレビ静岡), which was the earliest company in Shizuoka Prefecture to apply to establish a second private TV station.
 In the same month, the Chunichi Shimbun also cooperated with Suzuki Motor and other companies to jointly submit an application to establish "Shizuoka Television Co., Ltd." (静岡テレビ株式会社).
 By April 1962, more than 10 companies in Shizuoka Prefecture had submitted applications to establish a second private television station.
-In June 1967, the then president of the Sankei Shimbun, Shigeo Mizuno (Hamaoka, Shizuoka Prefecture) (Machi), Fuji TV President Nobutaka Shikanuchi and Vice President Hideo Fukuda visited Takeharu Kobayashi, the then postal minister elected by Shizuoka Prefecture, hoping that the postal ministry would release the UHF frequency band for television broadcasting.
+In June 1967, the then president of the Sankei Shimbun, Shigeo Mizuno (Hamaoka, Shizuoka Prefecture) (Machi), Fuji TV President Nobutaka Shikanai and Vice President Hideo Fukuda visited Takeharu Kobayashi, the then postal minister elected by Shizuoka Prefecture, hoping that the Ministry of Posts and Telecommunications would release the UHF frequency band for television broadcasting.
 In September of the same year, Kobayashi stated that he would release UHF TV station licenses in 15 areas including Shizuoka, and release independent station licenses in cities in the wide area broadcasting circle such as Kobe and Gifu.
 The establishment of the second private TV station in Shizuoka Prefecture began to have a realistic tone.
-The Ministry of Postal and Postal Affairs also invited the Shizuoka Prefectural Government to adjust and integrate the various applicants.
-The Shizuoka Prefectural Government requires newspapers outside the prefecture to ensure that Shizuoka's local capital occupies a priority position and is not allowed to send directors.
+The MPT also invited the Shizuoka Prefectural Government to adjust and integrate the various applicants.
+The prefectural government requires newspapers outside the prefecture to ensure that Shizuoka's local capital occupies a priority position and is not allowed to send directors.
 It has obtained unconditional consent from the Sankei Shimbun and Chunichi Shimbun.
 The three competing newspaper companies (Asahi, Mainichi and Yomiuri) withdrew from the application for the second private television station in Shizuoka Prefecture.
 On September 19, 1967, all parties that agreed to participate in the application were named "Shizuoka UHF Television Station" (静岡ユー・エッチ・エフ・テレビ) applied to obtain a television license and obtained a preliminary license on November 1.
 On December 25 of the same year, Shizuoka UHF TV held the Founders' General Meeting.
 On February 9 of the following year, Shizuoka UHF TV station held a founding meeting, and the company was officially registered on February 13.
 With the cooperation of the Shizuoka Railway Real Estate Department, Shizuoka UHF TV purchased land in Kurihara, Shizuoka City to build its headquarters.
 On October 20, 1968, just before the broadcast started, the company name of Shizuoka UHF TV station was changed to TV Shizuoka.